srstevenson/nb-clean/.github/CONTRIBUTING.md

 6. Ensure you've updated any docstrings or documentation files (including `README.md`) which are affected by your change.
-7. Run the linter with `uv run ruff check .`, formatter with `uv run ruff format .`, type checker with `uv run mypy .`, and tests with `uv run pytest`, and fix any problems.
+7. Run the linter with `uv run ruff check .`, formatter with `uv run ruff format .`, type checker with `uv run basedpyright .`, and tests with `uv run pytest`, and fix any problems.
 8. Commit your changes, following [these guidelines][commit guidelines] for your commit messages.
 9. Fork the base repository on GitHub, push your branch to your fork, and open a